masters3d/Appengine-Udacity-Blog-Project/README.md

 JSON support
 http://cheyomasters3d.appspot.com/blog/.json
 "Queried x seconds ago"  where x is the seconds since objects have been in memcache.
+Uses  memcache and db from google appengine api

 #### User Support
 Users' paswords are saved in hashed fashing using a different salt per user.